As I walked to the bus stop one morning last May

 Who just happened to buff an exploding wingtip?

-whose morning was ruined by an ex-horse’s head!
+who's morning was ruined by an ex-horse's head!"

 And the last threat they threatened they threatened together: